ardatan/graphql-tools/docs/source/schema-delegation.md

 <h3 id="createRequest">createRequest</h3>

-The `createRequest` is a utility function for creating queries with multiple, aliased, roots and possible argument name collisions.
+The `createRequest` function is a utility function for creating queries with multiple, aliased, roots and possible argument name collisions.
 The function should be called with these parameters:

 ```js
 createRequest(options: {